microsoft/Kusto-Query-Language/doc/extractjsonfunction.md

 ---
 title: extract_json() and extractjson() - Azure Data Explorer
-description: This article describes extract_json() and extractjson() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 02/13/2022
+description: Learn how to use the extract_json() and extractjson() functions to get a specified element out of a JSON text using a path expression. ms.reviewer: alexans ms.topic: reference ms.date: 12/12/2022
 ---
 # extract_json(), extractjson()